Garda actively pursuing criminal charges against Daniel Kinahan and aims to ‘dismantle’ gang

 The Garda Drugs and Organised Crime Bureau is actively pursing criminal charges against drugs smuggler Daniel Kinahan.
 File photograph: Collins

-The Garda Drugs and Organised Crime Bureau is actively pursing criminal charges against drugs smuggler Daniel Kinahan.
+The Garda Drugs and Organised Crime Bureau is actively pursuing criminal charges against drugs smuggler Daniel Kinahan.

 In a press conference on Monday focusing on the Garda’s success against the Kinahan crime group, Assistant Commissioner John O’Driscoll said the Bureau is intent on dismantling the gang which is estimated to be worth around €1 billion.